 All applicants must complete the form and submit a signed certification with the application.

-Form: System for Award Management (SAM)
+Form: Evidence of Compliance with System for Award Management

-All applicants must ensure they have a current SAM account and submit the certification/documentation of account with the application.
+All applicants must ensure they have a current SAM account and must submit documentation of the account with the application.
+See sample provided.